In the last few posts, we've focused heavily on matrices and their applications. In this post, we're going to use matrices to learn about Kernels.

 Solving for each variable, we find that this is just the line defined by:

-This line looks awfully similar to the line for K K KKK doesn't it?
+This line looks awfully similar to the line for KK doesn't it?

 Let's see them both on the same graph.
 Notice that they're parallel to each other!